⏳ 10 min read · Last updated: March 2026

 - Think about noise honestly.
 If the light is near your bed or desk, fanless matters more.

 - Match the light to the crop.
 Herbs are easier to satisfy than a lettuce-heavy setup.
+Use the seed-to-harvest calculator to plan timelines by crop before you buy.

 - Keep mounting in mind.
 Shelf-friendly strips and hanging panels solve different problems.